Current Class Action Refunds

 Can you help me?
 This is all too difficult!

 We understand this can be not only time consuming, but also confusing and hard work.
 We are here to help!

-The courts have allowed us to opt out on some cases many months after opt out deadlines.
+The courts have allowed us to opt out on some cases many months after opt out deadlines due to extensions.